State leaves it up to families to decide whether to remove loved ones from long-term care facilities

 "We wanted to ensure that she could exist in the environment that they were releasing her to and after an hour they assured me that was the case," Wilson said.
 "She died seven days after being admitted to the hospital."

+There are at least 254 reported deaths and 1,686 cases of COVID at "outbreak sites" in Colorado, which include places like nursing homes and the JBS meatpacking plant in Greeley.

-"If their loved one is in a nursing home," Wilson said.
-"They need to know their physical and emotional state and their COVID state."
+Regarding care facilities, Wilson said, "If their loved one is in a nursing home, they need to know their physical and emotional state and their COVID state."

 SUGGESTED VIDEOS | Local stories from 9NEWS